Why “Canva Overwhelm” Is Killing Your Lead Gen (And How to Simplify Your Workflow)

 When you don’t have professional photos yet

-When the listing is data-heavy (upgrades, specs, or investor angle)
+When the listing is data-heavy (upgrades, specs, or an investor angle)

 When you only have 10 minutes

-- Spend time when: It is a luxury listing ($1M+).
-The commission justifies a custom approach (or hiring a pro).
+- Spend the time on a luxury listing ($1M+), where the commission justifies a custom approach or hiring a pro.

-- Spend time when: You are creating a permanent brand asset (like your Listing Presentation).
-Do this once a year, not once a week.
+- Spend the time on a permanent brand asset like your listing presentation.
+Do that once a year, not once a week.

-- Do NOT spend time when: It is a Just Listed flyer, an Open House sign-in sheet, or an Instagram story.
-These are disposable assets.
+- Don’t spend it on a Just Listed flyer, an open house sign-in sheet, or an Instagram story.
+Those are disposable.
 Speed wins.

-Do next: Stop treating a 24-hour Instagram story like a permanent art exhibit.
+Stop treating a 24-hour Instagram story like a permanent exhibit.

 Tools That Make This Easy to Execute